The Buffalo Theatre District

 The Theatre Historic Preservation District is an exciting and dynamic area of downtown known for its collection of theaters, retail shops and restaurants.
 Centered around the 600 block of Main Street, the district boasts one of the largest concentrations of theaters in all the country.
 The district draws Broadway shows that are in preview or on tour, bringing in thousands of viewers every year.

-Since I've been using this website (and it's development) as an excuse to immerse myself in the history of Buffalo, I need to talk on some of the prominent moments, buildings and people who helped shape the Theatre District to what we know and love today.
+Since I've been using this website (and its development) as an excuse to immerse myself in the history of Buffalo, I need to talk about some of the prominent moments, buildings and people who helped shape the Theatre District to what we know and love today.
 Main Street began as Van Staphorst Avenue.
 Yes you read that correctly...
 The Dutch purchased much of the present day Buffalo region back in 1797 in effort to create the "Buffalo Road" trail - a link to connect the newly designed Village of New Amsterdam (Buffalo) and Batavia, home to the headquarters of Holland Land Company.
 The locals didn't take to all these Dutch names too well, so in 1825 New Amsterdam officially changed it's name to Buffalo, and Van Staphorst Avenue changed to Main Street.
 The original perimeter of the village stretched to Lake Erie on the west, the Buffalo River to the south, and officially stopped at current day Chippewa Street to the north.
 Technically speaking, the 600 and 700 blocks of main street were outside the village, and originally designated to farming.

 With the opening of the Erie Canal in 1825, Buffalo's population skyrocketed from just over 2,000 residents to nearly 43,000 in under 25 years.
 As this happened, the wealthy looked to move north of the city's center to current day 600 and 700 Main Street area.
 Buffalo's wealthiest bankers, politicians and businessmen all lived in this area, resulting in beautiful mansions (many demolished) and the roots of many upscale entertainment businesses.
 The city continued to grow, eventually moving the wealthy further north; many of which residing on current day Delaware Avenue, 800 - 1200 Main Street and other surrounding areas.